neshant/spring-boot-template/readme.md

 ### Guides

-1. Start the Docker container using maven plugin inside Plugins/docker/start
+1. Start the Docker container using start services task in docker services task

 2. Start the spring boot server using any IDE